LanceSmites/hello-world/README.md

 My Name is Dakota

-I like to do the memes
+I like to do the memes.
-Hue hue lotsa Memes
+Hue hue lotsa Memes.